 In other words: differential warming in the northern latitude implies that the Greenland ice sheet is melting at a greater rate than might be expected if the warming of the world was distributed evenly.
 It also means that our potential for cold air outbreaks is reduced.
 And, for us, it also means that a shift northward in the polar Jet Stream means a greater possibility of winter drought, as colder winter storms pass us to the north.

 I’d like to switch gears and point out that our leading politicians are blowing a lot of hot air.
-Unfortunately, in their world hot is cold and hot is cold.
+Unfortunately, in their world hot is cold and cold is hot.
 For instance, in response to the Supreme Court Ruling that Mr. Deri should not be allowed to be a minister, our Justice Minister Yariv Levin said that the coalition will “do everything necessary to fully repair the terrible injustice done to Rabbi Aryeh Deri, Shas and Israeli democracy.”
 I am still trying to figure out how it is an injustice for the court to rule that a person recently convicted of financial crimes would be denied the opportunity to be a minister, including the Finance Minister I can only think that Mr. Levin feels that if the people want to legalize criminality it’s perfectly fine.
 Might he be known, hence forth, as the “INJustice Minister?”

 Lastly, our son put together a video for the first year since the passing of our dog, “White Sock.”
 When children grow up with pets, they’ve lost more than a friend when that pet passes away.
 They’ve lost their lifetime of experiences, which become only memories.
 Someone once told me that the only negative characteristic associated with dogs is that they don’t live long enough.
 That could possibly be said for all of us.